shariq1989/cookbook/content/recipe/sesame-tofu-mushroom.md

 I hope you enjoy this recipe for sesame tofu and shiitake mushroom stir-fry.
 If you try it, be sure to let us know what you think!

-Other tofu recipes from The Jamil Ghar:
+Other recipes from The Jamil Ghar:
 * [Vegan Crispy Sesame Tofu with Coconut Chili Dressing]({{< ref "sesame-tofu-mushroom" >}})
 * [Kimchi Jjigae]({{< ref "kimchi-jigae" >}})